Pricing Your Home

 • The market determines value…together we determine the price.

-• You determine the price based on the factors you control:
+• Determine the price based on these factors:

 - Market time